-- 7.2.3.2 Any resit must take place within the academic session, and the results are recorded as an additional opportunity. - 7.2.3.3 Where a fail is recorded against the original overall module mark, a mark of less than 40% in a component requires that that component be taken as a resit, where a resit is available. - 7.2.3.4 Where a module has a final examination assessment component, a resit of the examination assessment component must be offered within the academic session. - 7.2.3.5 Where a module has a continuous assessment component, a resit of the continuous assessment may not be feasible within the academic session in all cases. - 7.2.3.6 Resit arrangements are defined according to the Resit Category of the module which is published in the module descriptor.
-Resit Categories are as follows: - Category 1: A resit is available for both components of the module - Category 2: No resit is available for a 100% continuous assessment module
+- 7.2.3.2 Any resit must take place within the academic session, and the results are recorded as an additional opportunity. - 7.2.3.3 Where a fail is recorded against the original overall module mark, a mark of less than 40% in a component requires that that component be taken as a resit, where a resit is available. - 7.2.3.4 Where a module has a final examination assessment component, a resit of the examination assessment component must be offered within the academic session (Category 1 modules). - 7.2.3.5 Where a module has a continuous assessment component, a resit of the continuous assessment may not be feasible within the academic session in all cases (Category 2 and Category 3 modules). - 7.2.3.6 Resit arrangements are defined according to the Resit Category of the module which is published in the module descriptor.
+Resit Categories are as follows:

+Category 1: A resit is available for both components of the module

+Category 2: No resit is available for a 100% continuous assessment module